bazbt3/raspberry_pi_setup/README.md

 ---

-## Automation next steps:
+## Automation first steps:

-To automate this I need to create a Linux shell script.
-I've *some* familiarity with the process, but it'll be trial-and-error I'm afraid.
+To automate this I needed to create a Linux shell script.
+I've *some* familiarity with the process, but it was trial-and-error I'm afraid.
 If you want to see more you'll have to look at the files in this repo - of the form `*.sh`.

-It's likely I'll create stuff in the following order:
+I created stuff in the following order:

 1. **Completed:** Create a first executable shell script to have `git` to pull the entire contents from the remote repo and over-write what's local (I'll make sure it exists first!), then build the site using `Jekyll`,
 2. **Completed:** Create a second executable script to `ftp` the files to my web host,
-3. Create 2 `cron` jobs; the first to pull & build the site, the second to FTP it,
+3. **Completed:** Create 2 `cron` jobs; the first to pull & build the site, the second to FTP it,
-4. *Later:* Merge the 2 scripts' contents and reduce the cron jobs.
+4. *Later:* Merge the 2 scripts' contents and reduce the cron jobs & their frequency of operation.

 ### 1. Pull the repo, build it locally: